matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 557) Object Lifecycle management?
 Answer: Files are frequently accessed when they are created.
 Generally usage reduces with time.
 How do you save costs by moving files automatically between storage classes?
 Solution: Object Lifecycle management.
-Identify objects using conditions based on: Afe, Created Before, IsLive, MatchesStorageClass, NumberOfNewVersions etc.
+Identify objects using conditions based on: Age, Created Before, IsLive, MatchesStorageClass, NumberOfNewVersions etc.
 Set multiple conditions: all conditions must be satisfied for action to happen.
 Two kinds of actions:
 SetStorageClass actions (change from one storage class to another).
 Deletion actions (delete objects).
 Allowed Transactions: Standard or Multi-Region or Regional to Nearline or Coldline or Archive.
 Nearline to Coldline or Archive.
-Coldline to Archive
+Coldline to Archive.

 NEW SECTION - GCP Core Services.